transeptorlabs/smarthub-snap/README.md

 To interact with the Snaps, you must install [MetaMask Flask](https://metamask.io/flask/), a canary distribution for developers that provides access to upcoming features.

 - A version od MetaMask Flask to `=> 10.34.4-flask.0`.
 Uses this page to [Revert back to earlier version flask](https://support.metamask.io/hc/en-us/articles/360016336611-Revert-back-to-earlier-version-or-add-custom-build-to-Chrome):
+- Docker
+- yarn
+- npm

 ## Set up

 The snap requires a connection to ERC4337 Bundler.
 We will use Transeptor Bundler running alongside a geth client to set up the local ERC-4337 environment.
 Follow the steps below to set up the local environment:

-1. Copy values in `.env.sample` to a .env file.
+1. Create a `.env` file and copy values in `.env.sample` to a the `.env` file.
 2. Run `make bundler` to start the bundler.